spicymath/foofactor/README.md

     a <- factor(c("character", "hits", "your", "eyeballs"))
     b <- factor(c("but", "integer", "where it", "counts"))

-Simply catenating two factors leads to a result that most don’t expect.
+Simply concatenating two factors leads to a result that most don’t expect.

     c(a, b)
     #> [1] 1 3 4 2 1 3 4 2